aspose-cells/Aspose.Cells-Doc-md/english/java/faqs/how-to-fix-exception-could-not-initialize-class-sun-font-fontscaler/_index.md

 at sun.font.FontDesignMetrics.getMetrics(FontDesignMetrics.java:302) [rt.jar:1.7.0_17]

 {{< /highlight >}}

 ## **System Environment**
-The system environment could be something like this
+The system environment could be something like this:

 {{< highlight java >}}